Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 As your bond cures afflictions, so too does it apply new ones in turn.
 Choose one:

-- Make a Focus attack against your dual.
+- Make a special attack against Focus against your dual.
 If you hit, transfer all of your afflictions to them, then apply 6 + Presence stacks of anguish to yourself.
-- Make a Focus attack against your dual.
+- Make a special attack against Focus against your dual.
 If you hit, transfer all their afflictions to you, then apply 6 + Presence stacks of anguish to them.

 Like with all other pulses, when you use this pulse with your Bidirectional Connection class feature, you may choose which order these effects resolve in.